 The floor mosaic of the Cathedral of Otranto was made between 1163 and 1165 by a monk called Pantaleone.
 Composed of approximately 600,000 limestone tesserae, the mosaic covers nearly the entire floor of the Cathedral.

 In the central nave a tree is depicted, with the branches of Good and Evil, which, according to most scholars, represents the tree of life, but there are different schools of thought and so far a common conclusion that is able to satisfy all theories has not been reached.

-Some of the most important scenes are: the Expulsion of Adam and Eve from the Garden of Eden, King Arthur on the back of a goat, Cain holding a stick and slaying Abel bent in pain, the Devil in the shape of a serpent between Adam and Eve, the Flood with God’s hand on Noah who is kneeling and on the other side the animals going into the Ark.
+Some of the most important scenes are: the Expulsion of Adam and Eve from the Garden of Eden, King Arthur on the back of a goat, Cain holding a stick and slaying Abel bent in pain, the Devil in the shape of a serpent between Adam and Eve, the Flood with God’s hand on Noah who is kneeling and the animals going into the Ark, on the other side.